header-banner-reducehouseholdwaste.jpg

 4 Ways To Prevent Food Waste

-42% of food wastage in Europe occurs in the household, with the UK, Germany and the Netherlands households wasting the most.
+42% of food wastage in Europe occurs in households, with homes in the UK, Germany, and the Netherlands wasting the most.

 Do you know what food you waste?

 It can be hard to keep track, and perhaps technology might help.
-UK technology start-up Winnow Vision have made a ‘smart bin’ which uses a camera and scales to keep track of what types of food are being thrown away.
+UK technology start-up Winnow Vision has made a ‘smart bin’ that uses a camera and scales to track what types of food are being thrown away.
 It’s not yet a common feature in the average household, but commercial kitchens are latching onto the devices.
 IKEA has installed them in all its UK and Ireland stores.2

 Do you have to go to the supermarket?